 The three-year cycle coincides with NAR’s fair housing training requirement (see above).

+A fair housing course must be completed by Dec.
+31, 2027.
 If you are a NC broker who is also a Realtor, you may want to take my four-hour ethics course which will satify the NAR requirement and also earn you 4 hour's NCREC elective credit.

-REALTORS® are required to complete ethics training of not less than 2 hours, 30 minutes of instructional time.
+REALTORS® are required to complete ethics trainingof not less than 2 hours, 30 minutes of instructional time.
 The training must meet specific learning objectives and criteria established by the National Association of REALTORS®.

 (Training may be completed through NAR’s online courses or through another method, such as online or classroom courses via local/state associations.)